 - 1. Without good roads and railways a country cannot - 2.
 Airplanes cannot carry - 3.
 Railway transport is still - 4.
-It is to the Cherepanovs which were the first

-- 1. What does the communication system include? - 2.
+It is to the Cherepanovs which were the first - 12.
+Answer the following questions. - 1.
+What does the communication system include? - 2.
 Why do railways still stay one of the most important ways of communications today? - 3.
 Who was the constructor of the first steam locomotive in Russia? - 4.
 What do you prefer to travel by? - 13.
 Use correct forms of adjectives.